 As per the Gartner report, 70% of cloud costs are estimated to be wasted.
-So instead of seeing the cost savings from the cloud, you may find the prices accelerating.
+So instead of seeing cost savings from the cloud, you may find the prices accelerating.

 What is cloud cost optimization?